 \section{Abstract}

-We propose quantum-mechanical systems in which the number of spatial dimensions is promoted to a dynamical quantum variable.
-As a consequence, the effective dimension depends on the physical state of the system.
-Interestingly, systems of this form exhibit enhanced symmetries compared to their fixed-dimensional counterparts.
-As an explicit example, we analyze a harmonic oscillator for which the spatial dimension is represented by a quantum operator.
+We propose quantum-mechanical systems in which the number of spatial dimensions is promoted to a dynamical quantum variable, making the effective dimension state-dependent.
+Interestingly, systems of this form can exhibit enhanced symmetries compared to their fixed-dimensional counterparts.
+As an explicit example, we analyze a two-state system for which the number of spatial dimensions is represented by a quantum operator.
 By evaluating the corresponding partition function, we uncover a temperature-dependent effective dimension.
 Our framework opens a new avenue for constructing physical systems, from gravity to condensed matter, where the very notion of dimensionality becomes quantum.

-\emph{Introduction---}The reason why our universe manifests precisely three spatial and one temporal dimensions is not yet fully understood.
+\emph{Introduction---}The reason why our universe manifests precisely three spatial and one temporal dimension is not yet fully understood.
 Although numerous approaches to quantum gravity and high-energy physics suggest that the effective number of spacetime dimensions may vary with the energy scale \cite{Carlip:2017eud}, there is still no unified understanding of how dimensionality itself could emerge as a physical, dynamical quantity.

 In this Letter, we propose a new framework in which the number of spatial dimensions is promoted to a quantum variable subject to the laws of quantum mechanics.
 This leads to what we call quantum-dimension (QD) systems.
 The corresponding Hilbert space is built as a direct sum of Hilbert spaces with fixed dimensionality, allowing quantum superpositions of states residing in different numbers of dimensions.
 Within this setup, dimensionality becomes an observable represented by a Hermitian operator, and its measured value depends on the physical state of the system.